 Learn how to freeze cookie dough and stop feeling stressed by your last-minute need for fresh baked cookies!
 This also a great way to only bake one or two cookies at a time!

 Learning to freeze cookie dough was a game changer for me.
 I’m still deciding if it’s a good thing or bad thing.
-With cookie dough in the freezer, I can have a fresh baked cookie any time I want (good), which means I will eat a fresh baked cookie any time I want (bad).
+With cookie dough in the freezer, I can have a freshly baked cookie any time I want (good), which means I will eat a freshly baked cookie any time I want (bad).